 Before we begin, make sure you grab your free printable where I share with you 7 tips for going vegan and avoiding overwhelm and stress.
 Download it here.

-I’m not the best person to give advice on how to make friends but I will try my best.
+I’m not the best person to give advice on how to find your community of vegan friends but I will try my best.

-Before you go out and meet new people, though, you need to know yourself and what you stand for.
+Before you go out and meet new people you need to know yourself and what you stand for.
 Nowadays we all feel like we need to be super PC about our interests and beliefs so that no one gets triggered.

 Well, guess what?
 There will always be someone who will get offended by your words and actions.